SopapillaK/IntoTheTowerRepo/README.md

 Test: https://sopapillak.github.io/IntoTheTowerRepo/

 New Features:
-Reticle,
-Attack animation,
-2 Enemies,
+Enemy Patrolling
-Enemies can die,
+Enemies can attack
-Win Screen and restart
+Player can take damage
+Player can die and lose